anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 .. figure:: ../../../ref_model/figures/RM-ch05-sw-profile.png
    :alt: (from RM): NFVI softwareprofiles
-   :name: (from RM): NFVI softwareprofiles
+   :name: (from RM): NFVI software profiles

-   (from RM): NFVI softwareprofiles"
+   (from RM): NFVI software profiles

 In addition, the RM Figure (:numref:`(from RM): NFVI hardwareprofiles and host associated capabilities` shown below) depicts the hardware profile features that apply to each instance profile.

 .. figure:: ../../../ref_model/figures/RM_chap5_fig_5_4_HW_profile.png
-   :alt: (from RM): NFVI hardwareprofiles and host associated capabilities
+   :alt: (from RM): NFVI hardware profiles and host associated capabilities
-   :name: (from RM): NFVI hardwareprofiles and host associated capabilities
+   :name: (from RM): NFVI hardware profiles and host associated capabilities

-   (from RM): NFVI hardwareprofiles and host associated capabilities
+   (from RM): NFVI hardware profiles and host associated capabilities

 The features and capabilities described in the software and hardware profiles are considered throughout this RA, with the RA requirements traceability to the